cancerberoSgx/typescript-plugins-of-mine/README.md

  * extract interface from class
  * move method to other class (complicated - move interfaces also or classes hierarchy!)
  * move node (class, interf, function to other file) - complication: exported nodes! must change other's imports
- * add explicit type: select an identifier without explicit type - a refactor add its type based on the inferred one. x
+ * add explicit type: select an identifier without explicit type - a refactor add its type based on the inferred one.
+ * when adding an extra parameter to a function call a refactor should allow me to add this new parameter to the function/method declaration automatically
+ * method delegation to a property member
  * show the ast tree (simplified) of current keyword (DONE!)
  * show all subclasses of current class/interface - show all implementors off current interface.
+ * go to definition / goto implementation
+ * views that shows the content of large.d.ts like node.d.ts, tsserverlibrary.d.ts, etc a more tree-view like for examine the structure and search
  * yeoman generator for ts plugins ?
+ * return type not compatible with actual return - fix declared return type

+## About this project

+ * very new, just a research
+ * I didn't found refactor plugins like move method, move class, extract interface, method delegate. etc. Search a lot didn't found anythign and that's strange
+ In a couple of days I was about to grasp Typescript Language Service architecture, but is poorly documented and there are very few examples.
+That's the main motivation for this project, try to unite examples, and describe how to implement these plugins

+ * This project is a monorepo made with http://rushjs.io/

 ## useful links